 Nota: The format of extension versions varies greatly among PHP extensions and is sometimes not even set.
 This is generally worthless to check.

 This checks PHP settings.
 The following option elements are required:

-- name The name of the setting to check - value The value of the setting to compare against comparison - The comparison operator to use.
-Defaults to == php version
+- name The name of the setting to check - value The value of the setting to compare against php_version

 The following options are supported, but not required: